ahmad-meda/RSS-Feed-for-GCC-News/README.md

 ## Project Overview

 This project automates the process of sending GCC news updates via email every 24 hours.
-The script fetches news articles from an RSS feed, summarizes them using Google's Generative AI, and sends the summarized news to a specified recipient.
+The script fetches news articles from an RSS feed, summarizes them using Google's Generative AI, and sends the summarized news to a specified recipient.The headlines are links,when clicked on,will take you to the page of the article.

 ## Features